segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 #### Audience Membership Changed

-Send events when a profile enters and exits the audience.
+Send an Identify event when a profile enters and exits the audience.

 Example use case:
 - Update a user profile in a destination with the most recent audience membership.